 Misleading Information: South County Health’s Administration forced the Hematology and Oncology providers to resign.

-Reality: The resignations of Dr. Angela Taber, Dr. James Smythe, Dr. Matthew Danish, and Caroline Kinney, FNP-C from employment with South County Medical Group effective in early-to mid-October, are obviously not something the providers or South County Health wanted to occur.
-South County Health’s Medical Oncology and Infusion programs have experienced mounting losses projected at approximately $4 MM in Fiscal Year 2024 alone.
+Reality: The resignations of Dr. Angela Taber, Dr. James Smythe, Dr. Matthew Danish, and Caroline Kinney, FNP-C from employment with South County Medical Group, were obviously not something the providers or South County Health wanted to occur.
+South County Health’s Medical Oncology and Infusion programs have experienced mounting losses that were projected at approximately $4 MM in Fiscal Year 2024 alone.
 Due to the financial strain, and South County Health’s commitment to providing comprehensive community cancer care, we collectively investigated opportunities to reduce increasing financial losses in this service line.
 The departure of some oncologists in part stemmed from a disagreement over the direction of the Cancer Center.
 These oncologists advocated for turning the center over to a national, for-profit organization, but South County Health prioritized maintaining a community-focused, long-term solution that aligned with our values and missions.

 This decision created a divergence in perspectives regarding partnerships that might potentially bridge the ever-widening financial gap.
 Additionally, a recent convergence of coverage issues, provider transitions, and support-staff turnover created staffing challenges at the provider level that providers felt were untenable.